Finhaven/EIPs/EIPS/eip-status-codes.md

 ## Abstract

 This standard outlines a common set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
-This provides a shared sety of contextual signals to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.
+This provides a shared set of signals to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.

 The current state of the art is to either `revert` and require human intervention, or return a boolean pass/fail status.
 Status codes are similar to `revert`ing with a reason,